Microarchitecturovisco/Cloud-project/README.md

 Configuration server requires your GitHub username as well as GitHub token with access to repositories.
 Generate your token in your profile settings: https://github.com/settings/tokens

-To start the config server, two env variables need to be provided in the _config-server/src/main/resources/.env_ file in order to access the repository:
+To start the config server, create .env file (_config-server/src/main/resources/.env_) and define the following two variables in order to access the repository:
 ```
 GITHUB_USERNAME=your_github_username
 GITHUB_TOKEN=your_github_token